 Nick Gullo is an internationally published author and photographer.
 He serves as a commentator for EBI (elite Jiu jitsu competition) and for the briefest time appeared on the reality show Looking For A Fight.
 Also acted on the television drama, Kingdom, and he's currently putting the finishing touches on a novel.
-Born in New Orleans and raised in Las Vegas, he received both an MBA and a law degree from Tulane University.
+Born in New Orleans, he received both an MBA and a law degree from Tulane University.

 His photos and ramblings have graced Vice, Maxim, Details and numerous other outlets.
 Best of all, he's a self-professed geek -- for graphic novels [e.g. Blackhole & Patience], and especially fiction.
 Top of his list are Thom Jones' short story collection The Pugilist At Rest, Junot Diaz's The Brief Wondrous Life of Oscar Wao, and Margaret Atwood's Oryx and Crake.